Libya

 Driving In Libya

-Aside from the civil unrest -Road conditions are usually good but driving standards are poor and accidents are frequent.
-Wind blown sand also presents an additional hazard and can reduce visibility suddenly and without warning.If driving in the desert you should go as part of a group and ensure you have adequate supplies to deal with an emergency.
-You should also avoid the borders of Sudan, Chad, Niger and Algeria where there has been bandit activity.
-With the exception of the official land border crossings to Tunisia and Egypt, visitors and residents are not permitted to travel in the interior or to border areas without an officially sanctioned guide or specific permission from the Libyan authorities.
+In days before the current unrest in Libya- Road conditions were usually good on main roads but driving standards were poor and accidents frequent.
+Wind blown sand also presents an additional hazard and can reduce visibility suddenly and without warning.If driving in the desert it was recommended to go as part of a group and ensure you have adequate supplies to deal with an emergency.

 Libya Car Rental –